logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation.md

 #### Validation On Insertion

 By default, attaching an expectation suite to a Feature Group enables automatic validation on insertion.
-Meaning calling `example_fg.insert` after attaching an expectation suite to a Feature Group will perform validation under the hood (on the client) and upload the validation report.
+Meaning calling `fg.insert` after attaching an expectation suite to a Feature Group will perform validation under the hood (on the client) and upload the validation report.
 This approach enables you, the developer, to write cleaner more maintainable code while Hopsworks manages the operational problem of storing your data validation history alongside the data itself.

 In your expectation suite script: